Mathematics

 INTRODUCTION TO COLLEGE MATHEMATICS R: 12 5 credits

-AP CALCULUS: 11, 12 5 credits
+AP CALCULUS BC Part 2: 11, 12 5 credits

 This course involves a comprehensive study of differential and integral calculus.
-The concepts of limits and continuity are analyzed as the basis for the study of the calculus.
+The concepts of limits and continuity are analyzed as the basis for the study of calculus.
 A balance is maintained between theory, applications, and manipulative techniques.
 Included are the concepts of differentiation of elementary and transcendental functions, differentials, and the definite integral, techniques of integration, series and differential equations.
 The BC syllabus of the Advanced Placement Examination is satisfied, and students are expected to take the AP exam.

 CALCULUS A: 12 5 credits